bertomartin/Halbert/README.markdown

 out in the JS console, write some custom SCSS (use my included vim code to execute a "\sc" `sass compile`.

+I admit, it's nothing particularly groundbreaking, but it lets you just get to hacking with nice, pretty tools.

 ## Naming

 Named after Tom Halbert, my first CS professor in high school who admonished students to create "shell" for easy cut and pasting so that we could get to the

+## Author

+Steven G. Harms